How Can Surgery Help Treat Lung Cancer?

 Is Surgery the Right Lung Cancer Treatment for Me?

 The oncologist first has to diagnose lung cancer in the patient and then order tests to determine exactly what stage of the disease the patient is in.
 After these results come back, the doctor will then analyze whether surgery is possible based on the location of the tumor.
 Once these determinations have been made, the doctor must examine the general health of the patient, to ensure they are healthy enough to survive the procedure and breathe properly afterward.
-After all of these steps have been taken, the doctor will then make the final decision on whether lung cancer surgery is the best step to take for the patient.
+After all of these steps have been taken, the doctor will then make the final decision on whether lung cancer surgery is the most beneficial step to take to provide benefit to the patient.

 More specifics on the factors that determine your eligibility for surgery: